 Data means a subset of information in an electronic format that allows it to be retrieved or transmitted.

-Government Information means information (i) provided to Contractor by, or generated by Contractor for, PEBA, or (ii) acquired or accessed by Contractor as a result of performing the Work.
+Government Information means information (i) provided to Contractor by, or generated by Contractor for, PEBA, pursuant to performance of Work or (ii) acquired or accessed by Contractor as a result of performing the Work.
 Without limiting the foregoing, Government Information includes any information that Contractor acquires or accesses by software or web-based services, which includes, without limitation, any metadata or location data.
 Government Information excludes unrestricted information.

 Information means any communication or representation of knowledge such as facts, statistics, or opinions, in any medium or form, including textual, numerical, graphic, cartographic, narrative, or audiovisual.